sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 -  decision making on resource allocation which has the effect of excluding people on the basis of protected characteristics, or other forms of systemic discrimination
--  decision making on resource allocation that confers advantages to personal networks, e.g., by preventing advertising of opportunities, or not applying best practice in recruitment
+-  decision making on resource allocation that confers advantages to personal networks, and excludes others, e.g., preventing advertising of opportunities, not applying best practice in recruitment
 -  reducing transparency of operations of sktime, e.g., by obfuscation of the paper trail
 -  invoking the code of conduct dishonestly, or as a form of bullying, especially from a position of power